movestore/Email-Alert/README.md

 `attr`: Up to 5 data attributes that you want to have printed in the Notification E-mail text of the unique (maximum) data rows/locations that fulfill the required property.
 It is not possible to include timestamp variable here.

+`o_dir`: Define if the unique data columns of your selected attributes shall be ordered decreasingly or increasingly.

 ### Null or error handling:
 **Parameter `variab`:** If there is no individual variable with the name given here, an error will be returned.